entuziaz/AirfoilOptimizer/README.md

 - `requirements.txt`: Lists the required Python libraries for the project.

 ### Data Description
-The dataset used for this project is the Airfoil Self-Noise Data set, which contains the following columns:
+The dataset (`./data/airfoil_self_noise.dat`) used for this project is the Airfoil Self-Noise Data set which contains the following columns:

 - **Frequency**: Frequency of the sound.
 - **Angle of Attack**: Angle of attack of the airfoil.